1 V-MARS Concept and objectives

 Considering its critical importance also to support human analog crew rotations, we are instead

-embedding crew health monitoring in V-ERAS from its inception.
+embedding crew health monitoring in V-MARS from its inception.
 Continuous monitoring of

 crewmembers health is key to anticipate any issue and develop appropriate countermeasure activities

-The availability of a crew health monitoring will be instrumental, trough the V_ERAS crew rotations
+The availability of a crew health monitoring will be instrumental, trough the V_MARS crew rotations

 program, for the establishment of the knowledge, methods and standards for designing an integrated,